-Section .
+Section 11.11 11.10.
 Governing Law .
 THIS AGREEMENT SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAWS OF THE STATE OF DELAWARE, INCLUDING ALL MATTERS OF CONSTRUCTION, VALIDITY AND PERFORMANCE.

-Section .
-Reimbursement and Disclosure Agreement . is hereby appointed to act as the agent of the Certificate Holder as provided in the Reimbursement and Disclosure Agreement.
+Section 11.12 11.11.
+Reimbursement and Disclosure Agreement .
+Canadian Imperial Bank of Commerce CIBC is hereby appointed to act as the agent of the Certificate Holder as provided in the Reimbursement and Disclosure Agreement.

 [SIGNATURE PAGE FOLLOWS]

-IN WITNESS WHEREOF, the Owner Trustee hereto and the Certificate Holder have caused this Trust Agreement to be duly executed by its officer hereunto duly authorized, on the day and year first above written.
+IN WITNESS WHEREOF, the Owner Trustee hereto, and the Certificate Holder have caused this Trust Agreement to be duly executed by its officer hereunto duly authorized, on the day and year first above written.

 WILMINGTON TRUST COMPANY,

-not in its individual capacity
+not in its individual capacity(except as

+expressly provided herein)

 but solely as Owner Trustee